prcutler/paulcutler.org/content/project/mlbpool2/index.md

 +++

-MLBPool2 was originally created by Jason Theros.
+MLBPool was originally created by Jason Theros as a web application in ASP.net.
 MLBPool came to an end in 2011 and in 2013, a small group of friends resurrected it as MLBPool2.
 (Original, huh?)
 Unfortunately, we weren't as smart as Mr. Theros, who had created a website written in ASP which auto-updated the standings and the code was no longer available.
 This meant we had to do it by hand and published the results in a Google Doc.

 In 2015, the same group of friends decided to re-create the league, but for football.
 Like MLBPool2, the first two years of NFLPool featured all of the updates done by hand.
 In early 2016, looking for a hobby, I decided to learn Python to automate the scoring process and to keep historical records.
-The NFLPool application launched in 2017 and MLBPool2 is based on the NFLPool codebase.
-This is only the second Python (and Pyramid) I have built.
+The NFLPool application launched in 2017 and MLBPool2 followed a year later.
+MLBPool2 ran for two years over the 2018 and 2019 seasons before ending again.
+The code is open source (MIT license) and archived on Github.

 Learn more: